-Christian Meredith reports on the updates to Acas guidance regarding the use of non-disclosure agreements.
+We report on the updates to Acas guidance regarding the use of non-disclosure agreements.

 Earlier this month, Acas published new guidance on the use of non-disclosure agreements (NDA).
 The guidance is intended to help both employers and employees understand what an NDA is and when it is appropriate to use one.

 An NDA is commonly found in a settlement agreement or COT3 but can also be a standalone document or incorporated in an employment contract.

 The use of NDAs has been in the media of late due to high profile cases and this new guidance aims to clear up reasons for using an NDA.

 The guidance makes it clear that an NDA cannot stop anybody making a protected disclosure (whistleblowing) or reporting a crime to the police.

 An NDA can be relevant to any type of case but should not be used in the following context:

 - when they’re not needed;

 - to stop someone reporting discrimination, harassment or sexual harassment;